[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 The sex wasn’t bad.
 It could’ve been much more, but I couldn’t shake off the fact that this was deviating from how I thought sex should be.
 And that’s before we get into how tricky cleanup can be in a space as constricted as a car.
 I was thoroughly uncomfortable.

-That experience made me introspect and realise all the tiny little ways that OCPD was sabotaging sex for me.
+That experience made me introspect and realise all the tiny little ways that OCPD was sabotaging sex and intimate relationships for me.

 In trying to keep up to standard, people with OCPD may turn sex into a performance.
 You know what I’m talking about – hitting those moan-notes you think you ought to be hitting even when you’re not feeling like it; keeping it going even when your mind is no longer in it, because it’s supposed to be enjoyable and admitting it isn’t is a catastrophe of great magnitude.